-Mr. Sabolic argued that his records were sufficient.
-Mr. Sabolic had the set routine of how he recorded his tips at the end of each shift:
+But Mr. Sabolic was prepared.
+He argued that his records were sufficient.
+Mr. Sabolic had the set routine for recording his tips at the end of each shift:

 - MGM Grand’s point-of-sales system would generate a receipt that stated how much he had earned in tips from credit cards and room charges (charged tips).